Hierarchical Random Measures without Tables: The normalized gamma-gamma hCRV

-Figure \ref{subfig:time_d} compares the algorithms for growing number of groups $d$, while the number of observations per group $n_{i} = 10$ is fixed.
-Similarly, Figure \ref{subfig:time_n} compares the algorithms for growing number of observations per group $n_{i}$, while the number of groups $d = 4$ is fixed.
+The left panel of Figure~\ref{fig:times_dn} compares the algorithms for increasing number of groups $d$, while the number of observations per group $n_{i} = 50$ is fixed.
+Similarly, the right panel compares the algorithms for increasing number of observations per group $n_{i}$, while the number of groups $d = 20$ is fixed.
 In both cases, observations are sampled from a hierarchical Dirichlet process with concentration parameters $\alpha = 5$ and $\alpha_0 = 3$.
 Note that parameter $\alpha_0$ impacts the number of columns in the counts matrix $(n_{ij})_{ij}$, while parameter $\alpha$ controls its sparsity.
-For the standard Gibbs sampler, the CPU time grows nearly linearly in the total number of observations, as expected given its sequential allocation structure.
-On the other hand, the exact sampling algorithms show an exponential growth rate: we believe this is due to the deterioration of the proposal in the rejection sampling step, which leads to increasingly lower acceptance rates.
-The adaptive rejection sampling approach consistently outperforms the scheme in Algorithm \ref{alg:exact}.
-Despite the lack of theoretical guarantees (Section \ref{sec:exact_sampling_gamma}), empirical checks on simulated datasets have found sporadic violation of the log-concavity assumption, which may be possibly due to numerical instability.
-Finally, the MCMC scheme in Algorithm \ref{alg:mcmc} seems to also grow linearly with the number of groups (Figure \ref{subfig:time_d}), but with a smaller slope with respect to the standard Gibbs sampler, and appears even less affected by the number of observations per group (Figure \ref{subfig:time_n}).
+For the CRF-based Gibbs sampler, the time per effective sample grows more than linearly in the total number of observations, as expected given its sequential allocation structure.
+The other algorithms show a linear growth rate in the number of groups (Figure~\ref{fig:times_dn}, left panel), with the exact and collapsed samplers displaying a smaller slope compared with the MCMC approach.
+These algorithms appear less affected by the number of observations per group, showing a nearly constant behavior as $n_i$ grows (Figure~\ref{fig:times_dn}, right panel).
+We argue that their execution times may instead mostly depend on the number of distinct values $k$, which determines the dimension of the state space for both the MCMC and collapsed samplers.
+In fact, $k$ is slowly increasing in the experimental settings considered above, as displayed in the bottom panels of Figure~\ref{fig:times_dn}.
+Refer to Section~\ref{app:timesk} for a further simulation study supporting this claim.